opennetworkinglab/aether-docs/developer/aiab.rst

 Setting Up Aether-in-a-Box
 ==========================

-Aether-in-a-Box (AiaB) provides an easy way to deploy the Aether software stack and run basic tests.
+Aether-in-a-Box (AiaB) provides an easy way to deploy Aether's SD-CORE and ROC components, and then run basic tests to validate the installation.
 This guide describes the steps to set up AiaB.

+AiaB can be set up with a 4G or 5G SD-CORE.
+In either case, SD-CORE configuration can be done with or without the ROC.
+The ROC provides an interactive GUI for examining and changing the configuration, and is used to manage the production Aether; it can be deployed to test the integration between ROC and SD-CORE.
+If the ROC is not deployed, a simple tool called SimApp is used to configure the required state in SD-CORE for testing core functionality.

+Helm charts are the primary method of installing the SD-CORE and ROC resources.
+AiaB offers a great deal of flexibility regarding which Helm chart versions to install:

+* Local definitions of charts (for testing Helm chart changes)
+* Latest published charts (for deploying a development version of Aether)
+* Specified versions of charts (for deploying a specific Aether release)

 AiaB can be run on a bare metal machine or VM.
-Prerequisites:
+System prerequisites:

 * Ubuntu 18.04
 * Kernel 4.15 or later